 The WTO Secretariat also runs technical cooperation activities in Geneva and in the capitals of Members by conducting special training courses concerning the dispute settlement system (Article 27.3 of the DSU).
 The courses that take place in Geneva are also accessible for representatives of developed country Members.

-Representation by private counsel and the Advisory Centre on WTO Law
+Representation by private counsel and the Advisory Centre on WTO Law back to top

 As already mentioned, private legal counsel may appear before panels and the Appellate Body as part of a party’s delegation.
 Also, private law firms often participate in the preparation of the parties’ written submissions to a panel or the Appellate Body.
 This is important for developing country Members, as it may enable them to take part in dispute settlement proceedings even when they lack human resources with specific expertise in WTO dispute settlement.1 Resorting to private law firms, however, is costly, especially because lawyers specialized and experienced in WTO law are mostly established in the capitals of developed countries (e.g. Washington, Brussels, Geneva, Paris and London).